-We are sure you are here because you want to know what software testing is all about and how will it take you to the next level of your career.
+We are sure you are here because you want to know what software testing tutorial is all about and how will it take you to the next level of your career.
 Before we start, software testing is a method of verifying and validating that all the bugs/faults in a software product are resolved and is fit for use by the end user.

 Software testing doesn’t just stop at fixing all the bugs, but building a strategy that can improve the products usability, accuracy and reliability.
 In this blog, we’ll help you understand the concepts and techniques involved in the process which will certainly help you to decide if this is the right profession you are looking for.